dharasheth29/sample_test/README.md

 # Insrtuctions

+1. Create .env file using .env.example file.
+Change the database credentials to your local db credentials.
-1. Create a database with the name "sample_test".
+2. Create a database with the name "sample_test".
-2. Run the migration - php artisan migrate.
+3. Run the migration - php artisan migrate.